clojusc/friend-oauth2/README.md

 ### 0.3.0

 This release introduces a new (and fully backwards-compatible) way of configuring OAuth2 clients using records.
+This was then used to provide service-specific namespaces with convenience functions and URL configurations.
+The non-legacy examples were updated with this approach.
 Also note that a new dependency was introdued that, due to its use of reader conditionals, only supports Clojure version 1.7 and higher.

 For the complete change history, see the [documentation page][change history].